Duckageddon. What to do if ducks take over your pool.

 - Random Pool Owner

-Ducks can seem harmless, but their presence can destroy your pool's water quality and filtration system if not handled correctly.Following this plan will not only fix the current issue but also protect your pool from future problems.
-Need help getting your pool back to perfect?
-Sign up for a Pool Care Membership Program!
+Ducks can appear harmless; however, they can swiftly ruin your pool’s water quality and filtration if not properly managed.
+Adhering to this plan will not only resolve your current issue but also protect your pool from future threats.